coryselzer/Project-3/README.md

 2. Run Jupyter Lab code to clean CSV data (run Project_3_Cleaning.ipynb first to create CSVs for requisite Jupyter Notebooks.
 3. Create schemas (SQL - PGAdmin) to create tables and then import the CSVs to the tables. (*NOTE - THE DATABASE YOU CREATE MUST BE NAMED used_car_data)
 4. Run the Python Flask App to connect to the Dashboard (*NOTE - MAKE SURE TO HAVE YOUR PROPER LOCAL HOST NUMBER (ie 5432) IN THE DATABASE ENGINE!!!)
+            - You can run your Python Flask App by going to your terminal, switching to your dev environment, then cd'ing to the flask/html folder and typing in 'python test_app.py'.